 - Call for help if you need to.
 The police can manage the accident scene, and an ambulance or helicopter can get there in a hurry to transport an injured rider.
 The cost involved is little compared to seeing what happens next.
 Besides, you have insurance right?

 - If there is a reason to, gather evidence appropriately.
 This isn’t the time to pass judgment or start taking statements from passersby, but taking a few photos of the scene is a good idea.
 You can also use your phone to dictate what you remember happening with audio and/or video while it’s fresh in your mind.
-This may also help filing with an insurance claim later on.
+This may also help with filing an insurance claim later on.

 - The last thing to do after you leave the scene is recovering.
 You may not have any injuries to speak of, but you may harbor a small or large case of PTSD from the crash.
 It’s normal.
 You may have nightmares, wandering thoughts about the incident, or may just not want to ride again.
 You will need to work through the crash, potentially with professional help.